-After giving effect to the sale of shares of common stock in the offering by us at an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, the assumed conversion of all shares of preferred stock based upon the same assumed initial public offering price and the application of the estimated net proceeds of this offering to us assuming a closing date of this offering of May 2008, our adjusted net tangible book value as of December 31, 2007 would have been \$ million, or \$ per share.
+After giving effect to the sale of shares of common stock in the offering by us at an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, the assumed conversion of all shares of preferred stock based upon the same assumed initial public offering price and the application of the estimated net proceeds of this offering to us, our adjusted net tangible book value as of December 31, 2007 would have been \$ million, or \$ per share.
 This represents an immediate in net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors purchasing shares in the offering.
 The following table illustrates this per share dilution: